-The program began in 2000 to support the establishment of a region which is resistant to natural disasters.
-It features sequential activities: preliminary training; training program in Japan; action plans; follow-ups; and preliminary training for the following year's program.
+The program began in 2000 to support the construction of a natural disaster-resistant region.
+It featured sequential activities: preliminary training; training program in Japan; action plans; follow-ups; and preliminary training for the following year's program.
 The project is being developed autonomously by ex-participants, including expansion activities, with follow-ups and preliminary training.
 These are planned and executed by the former JICA participants from the previous year's program.
-In 2006, a new program called "Intensive Disaster Management Program for the Central American Region" was to be launched.
-The program is expected to create further impact by designating former JICA participants as the core of the system, and integrating the Group and Region-Focused Training Programs with a wide-area technical cooperation program and a third country training program.
+In 2006, a new program called "Intensive Disaster Management Program for the Central American Region" was launched.
+The program created further impact by designating former JICA participants as the core of the system, and integrating the Group and Region-Focused Training Programs with a wide-area technical cooperation program and a third country training program.